Advanced Authentication architecture is based on the following three levels of architecture:

 Figure 1-2 Enterprise Architecture with Load Balancer

-: Web server does not contain a database.
+serve more workload.
+It is not recommended to deploy more than 5-6 web servers per site.: Web server does not contain a database.
 It responds to the authentication requests and connects to Global Master.
-You need more web servers to serve more workload.
+You need more web servers to

 : A load balancer provides an ability to serve authentication requests from .
 A load balancer is a third-party component.
 It must be configured to interact with Web servers.